-Using the broad match type for a keyword makes your ad eligible to be displayed when a search query or other input includes either the individual words in your keyword in any order, or words related to your keyword.
-The broad match modifier gives you the ability to fine-tune or restrict how liberally Bing Ads matches related broad match terms.
+Using the match typebroad match for a keyword makes your ad eligible to be displayed when a search query or other input includes either the individual words in your keyword in any order, or words related to your keyword.
+Then, to make sure you're getting just the right search queries, you can use the broad match modifier to fine-tune or restrict how the broad match is applied.
 Here's more information on broad match and other match types.

 |Broad Match Keyword: |